 What scholarships are available to me?

 All students are automatically considered for merit scholarships upon admission to the university.
-You can, however, utilize the Scholarship Retriever to submit a general application for consideration for donor-supported, departmental and other institutional scholarships.
+We encourage students who are looking for additional scholarship opportunities to utilize the Scholarship Retriever to submit a general application for consideration for donor-supported, departmental and other institutional scholarships.

 Where should I send my outside scholarship?